-- Designated Access Points: Entry and exit to the construction site shall occur only via Station Road. - Construction Traffic Routes: Heavy vehicle routes shall be pre-approved by Matamata-Piako District Council and appropriately signed. - Vehicle Control Measures: Construction accessways will be controlled with security gates with entry restricted to authorised vehicles. - Dust and Debris Management: Receiving road network will need to be monitored for debris being carried into the local roading network.
-Vehicle wheel wash facilities maybe required at exits to prevent debris onto public roads. - Traffic Safety: All traffic management measures will comply with Waka Kotahi (NZTA) Code of Practice for Temporary Traffic Management (CoPTTM) requirements.

-- Public Notification: Residents along haul routes will be notified in advance of any significant truck movements or temporary road works.
+- Designated Access Points: Entry and exit to the construction site shall occur only via Station Road and Peakedale Drive. - Construction Traffic Routes: Heavy vehicle routes shall be pre-approved by Matamata-Piako District Council and appropriately signed.
+Where narrow roads are encountered specific TMP controls can be used to ensure safety - Vehicle Control Measures: Construction accessways will be controlled with security gates with entry restricted to authorised vehicles. - Dust and Debris Management: Receiving road network will need to be monitored for debris being carried into the local roading network.
+Vehicle wheel wash facilities maybe required at exits to prevent debris onto public roads. - Traffic Safety: All traffic management measures will comply with Waka Kotahi (NZTA) Code of Practice for Temporary Traffic Management (CoPTTM) requirements. - Public Notification: Residents along haul routes will be notified in advance of any significant truck movements or temporary road works.
 A letter drop will be undertaken by the nominated contractor prior to construction works commencing.